Mukteshvara Temple, Bhubaneswar: Porch

 The most important feature of the Mukteshvara Temple is the torana, or the arched gateway, dating back to about 900 CE and showing the influence of Buddhist architecture.
 The arched gateway has thick pillars that have strings of beads and other ornaments carved on statues of smiling women in languorous repose.
 The porch is a walled chamber with a low, massive roof and internal pillars.
-The combination of vertical and horizontal lines is skilfully arranged so as to give dignity of buildings of moderate height.
+The combination of vertical and horizontal lines is skillfully arranged so as to give dignity to buildings of moderate height.
 This early astylar form of the temple is best illustrated in this temple.
 The gateway has sculptures that range from elaborate scrolls to pleasant female forms and figures of monkeys and peacocks.
 The front and back of the arch are similar in design.

 Vimana

 The Vimana is square in plan and is built in a raised platform with pilasters in each facade.
-The shikara is small compared to other temples; it has four Natarajas on and four kirthimukhas on the four faces.
+The shikara is small compared to other temples; it has four Natarajas and four kirthimukhas on the four faces.
 The top portion of the shikara has the kalasa.
 The shikara is 10.5 m tall, with every inch sculpted with decorative patterns, architectural patterns and sculpted figures.
 A new form of decoration called bho, possibly developed here, became a prominent feature in later Odishan temples.
 It is a highly ornate chaitya window crowned by masked demon head and dwarf figures.

 Sanctum

 The sanctum is sculpted with beautiful damsels exhibiting feminine charms entwined with nagas and naginis.
-The sanctum is cubical from the inside with offset walls in the outside.
+The sanctum is cubical from the inside with offset walls on the outside.